Defined Outcome Funds

 The above is just an example of one fund.
 Other funds provide for a higher or lower upside with less or more loss protection respectively.
 Upon completion of the term, the fund resets, and a new term starts.
 Since the funds do not “mature” they can be held as a long-term investment.
 They are structured as Exchange Traded Funds (ETFs) so there is liquidity (can be bought one day and sold the next).

 These funds are complex, so it is important to understand all their variables.
-Most track the S&P 500 (US Large Blend), but there are some that track small-cap and international indices, so we can offer this type of protection in various areas of portfolio.
+Some track the S&P 500 (US Large Blend), but others track small-cap and international indices, so we can offer this type of protection in various areas of portfolio.

 The protection of a defined benefit fund comes at a cost though.
 Whereas an S&P fund has an expense ratio of 0.05%, most defined outcome funds charge around 0.80%.
 Still, if it helps people invest, or stay in a rocky market because they’re more comfortable, then it could be worth it.